mulle-cc/mulle-genstrings/README.md

 	NSLocalizedString( @"foo", @"this is foo as a verb");

 You want to run `mulle-genstrings -o en.lproj *.m`  to generate the english
-<tt>Localizable.strings</tt> and `mulle-genstrings -a -o de.lproj *.m` for other
+<tt>Localizable.strings</tt> and `mulle-genstrings -a -m de.lproj -o de.lproj *.m`
-language projects.
+for other language projects.
+This will ensure, that old translations will not be overwritten and new keys are added.

+### -f option: force output

+If mulle-genstrings doesn't find any localizable strings, no output will be generated.
+You can force the generation of an output file with "-f".

-### -c option: clobber existing file
+### -m option: specify merge source

-Usually mulle-genstrings tries to merge with previous contents, allowing incremental updates.
+mulle-genstrings can merge strings files.
+Here you specify a source, that you want to merge with.
+Specify additionally "-a" if you want to keep the original values intact.

 ### -s option: change search key